loubenita/xct-parameterize/README.md

 ## Examples [Reason why we need it]

-- Let's say you would like to concatanate some strings and you would like to test the outcomes.
+- Let's say you would like to concatenate some strings and you would like to test the outcomes.
 ```swift
 public class StringUtils {